ImtiazVision/Artificial-Intelligence-Introduction-/AI_overview.md

 The following stages represent the rise of artificial intelligence:

-**Narrow Intelligence **

-It is applicable to specific jobs, such as Alexa, Sophia, and Alpha Go.
+**Narrow Intelligence ** : It is applicable to specific jobs, such as Alexa, Sophia, and Alpha Go.

-**General Intelligence** :

-Machines have the ability to mimic human intelligence.
+**General Intelligence** : Machines have the ability to mimic human intelligence.

-**Exceptional Intelligence** :

-Machines can outperform humans at this level.
+**Exceptional Intelligence** : Machines can outperform humans at this level.

+AI is involved in the following industries:

+- Deep Learning
+- Natural Language Processing
+- Artificial General Intelligence
+- Data Science
+- Machine Learning